mar753/dvb-csa-descrambler-ip-core/README.md

-# DVB-CSA algorithm hardware implementation
+# DVB-CSA algorithm hardware implementation (IP core)
 This repository contains hardware implementation of DVB-CSA algorithm (used in digital television) written in VHDL.
 Source code is synthesizable and divided into three components:
 - Block Cipher